3fon3fonov/exostriker/docs/source/rvs.rst

 mutually inclined orbits.
 For the purposes of this tutorial we assume edge-on coplanar orbits (i=90, Ω=0) for consistency with the unperturbed Keplerian frame and in order to work with minimum dynamical masses.

-The difference in the phase diagrams between the two models is significant!